How to Heat Treat Bohler K460 (O1) Tool Steel

 An often overlooked step, but due to its susceptibility to warping during oil hardening, an annealing step or can save you countless headaches.

 • Normalizing: Heat to 857°C/1575°F for 10-15 minutes and then air cool to form pearlite.
-This will leave us with a consistent microstructure going in to our next steps.
+This will leave us with a consistent microstructure going into our next steps.

 • DET (Divorced Eutectoid Transformation): Heat to 760°C/1400°F for 10-15 minutes and then slow cooling (placing in vermiculite) the steel transforms to ferrite while growing the carbides by diffusing carbon to the carbides.